Other Support and Foreign Influences

-Although the wording of federal sponsor guidance on reporting foreign influence and participation is not that much different from what PIs may have seen in the past, the reality is that federal agencies are interpreting guidance in these areas more rigorously.
-Recently PIs that have failed to provide required information have become the focus of institutional and funding agency concern.
+PIs that have failed to provide federal sponsors the required information in these areas have become the focus of institutional and funding agency concern.
 A growing number of these PIs also have become the subject of law enforcement scrutiny, often with serious consequences.

-It is therefore important for PIs (and the research administrators [RAs] that assist PIs) to understand what is required by federal agencies relative to foreign influences and to make sure all of the required information is provided according to the specific guidelines of each federal sponsor at the proposal, JIT, award, and/or post award stages.
+It is therefore important for PIs (and the research administrators [RAs] that assist PIs) to understand what is required by federal agencies relative to reporting Other/Current and Pending Support as well as foreign collaborations at the proposal, Just-in-Time (JIT), award, and/or post award stages.

-Although there are currently attempts to harmonize these requirements across federal sponsors, each of the federal funding agencies that have issued guidance related to foreign influence have approached this matter in a slightly different manner.
-However, the basic foreign influence concerns of federal sponsors fall into these categories:
+Although there are currently attempts to harmonize these requirements across federal sponsors, each of the federal funding agencies have approached this matter in a slightly different manner.
+However, the basic concerns of federal sponsors fall into these categories:

-The following guidance has been prepared to ensure that research and educational activities at Berkeley are compliant with federal regulations, state laws, university policy, and federal sponsor requirements.
+Each of these concerns are addressed in the following section to ensure that research and educational activities at Berkeley are compliant with federal regulations, state laws, university policy, and federal sponsor requirements.

 During grant and manuscript reviews, confidentiality helps protect ideas before they are funded or published.
 Peer reviewers have an obligation to preserve confidentiality during the review process.
 Remember:

 - Never share information gained through peer review processes, whether reviewing grant applications or publications.
 This information is confidential.

 - Declare all competing or conflicting interests when agreeing to serve as a reviewer.
 Check the requirements of the relevant agency or journal.
 If in doubt, disclose or ask.